Liverpool Hope University

 - Liverpool has a reputation for being a lively city and a great night out.
 There are many clubs, bars, cafés, restaurants, music venues and pubs including the famous Cavern Club.
 The Waterfront and the redeveloped Albert Dock with its shops, cafés and bars are both popular spots.

 - The city has five theatres, including the Liverpool Empire and Unity Theatre, and many cinemas.

-- Flights from Liverpool Airport are expanding, and there are flights to many European cities as well as domestic destinations.
+- Liverpool Airport can be reached within 15 minutes by car; flights go to many European cities as well as to domestic destinations.